 So, what does “community herbalist” mean?

-Its about much more than plants, its about a whole framework.
-In practice, it means being accessible, happy to share information rather than hoard it, to be a resource as much as possible, sharing seeds and plants, teaching and showing, and encouraging relationships to herbs and deepening people’s connection to them.
+It means being accessible to people, happy to share information rather than hoard it, to be a resource for folks; sharing seeds and plants, teaching and showing, and encouraging relationships to herbs that deepen people’s connection to them.

 - Who gets access to what kinds (if any) health care and why?